-Our results show two distinct temporal compositions of the ESLs: In the Western Baltic Sea, the primary component is the 305 surge, which acts upon the local filling state and is modulated by the seiche component.
-In contrast, filling is the primary driver in the rest of the Baltic Sea basin, with relatively smaller surges acting on top.
-Again, the seiches modulate the peak sea level.
-For the Kattegat and Skagerrak outside the semi-enclosed basin, the contributions of filling and surge are almost equal, with the seiche being the least contributing component.
+300 For the Kattegat and Skagerrak outside the semi-enclosed basin, the contributions of filling and surge are almost equal, with the seiche being the least contributing component.
 Different primary contributors can lead to variations in the characteristics of ESLs, potentially causing differences in their dynamics, persistence, and probability of occurrence at specific locations.

-- This distribution of two distinct contributors to ESLs corresponds to the dominant wind systems climatology in the Baltic Sea region.
-Westerly winds generate high filling (Gräwe et al., 2019) and often cause storm surges on the west-facing coasts of the Baltic Sea.
+This distribution of two distinct contributors to ESLs corresponds to the dominant wind climatology in the Baltic Sea region.
+Westerly winds generate high filling (Gräwe et al., 2019) and often cause storm surges on the west-facing coasts of the Baltic

+- 305 Sea.
 There, the filling is the main contributor, and surges also play a significant role.
 The east-facing coasts of the Baltic Sea are sheltered from these prevailing winds, so that the filling component is the most influential factor there, with the exception of the Western Baltic Sea.
-While strong winds from the north and east are less frequent (Soomere and Keevallik, - 315 2001), these winds cause surges along the coasts of Germany, Denmark and Sweden.

-Although the importance of the filling component has been recognised in the literature before (e.g. Soomere and Pindsoo, 2016; Pindsoo and Soomere, 2020), this study provides quantitative figures that underline its significance.
-For the Western Baltic Sea, its mean contribution the mean contribution of filling is less than the contribution of the surge, which is consistent with the recent results of Groll et al. (2024), who studied the contribution of surge and filling in the Western Baltic Sea.
-This

-- 320 is partly because water can flow into the Kattegat, Skagerrak and the North Sea on this time scale the time scale of the filling, which is about a week.
+While strong winds from the north and east are less frequent (Soomere and Keevallik, 2001), these winds cause surges along the coasts of Germany, Denmark and Sweden. - Although the importance of the filling component has been recognised in the literature before (e.g. Soomere and Pindsoo, 2016; Pindsoo and Soomere, 2020), this study provides quantitative figures that underline its significance.
+For the Western Baltic Sea, the mean contribution of filling is less than the contribution of the surge, which is consistent with the recent results of Groll et al. (2024), who studied the contribution of surge and filling in the Western Baltic Sea.
+This is partly because water can flow into the Kattegat, Skagerrak and the North Sea on the time scale of the filling, which is about a week.
 Nevertheless, it is a fact that both filling and surge have compounded for the highest ESL events that caused severe historical inundation and damage, e.g. 1872 (Hofstede and Hamann, 2022) or 2005 (Suursaar and Sooäär, 2007; Mäll et al., 2017). - We have demonstrated that temporal shifts towards simultaneous alignment of the maximum sea levels of the three temporal components can increase the ESLs by several decimetres within the respective event.
 It has to be noted that the forced-fitting approach can lead to a positive bias of potential increases, especially if the surge duration is similar to one or more of the seiche periods.
-Therefore, the maximum potential increase due to the seiches (Fig. 6d) and hence the maximum total increases (Fig. 6f) are most likely overestimated.
+Therefore, the maximum potential increase due to the seiches (Fig. 6d) and hence the maximum total increases (Fig. - 320

+6f) are most likely overestimated.
 Nevertheless, the potential average increase due to temporal shifts in the seiche and filling is in the order of 10-20 cm.
-These values do not represent the theoretical maxima of ESLs in the respective regions , which would
+These values represent the theoretical maxima of ESLs in the respective regions for the specific events.